 - Coordination models for consultant input

 Defining LOD expectations, sheet lists, and inputs required from your firm before production starts avoids delays and confusion.
+For Revit-based projects, scoped Revit modeling support lets architects offload model production while keeping design intent and authoring control in-house.

 How Much Does It Cost to Outsource Architectural Services?